littyanna/biodivmonit/data for HMM analysis/README.md

 Wind_log_ch: Log difference in 'Avg_wind' between two days.
 This variable is considered for non homogeneous HMMs with wind speed as covariate.

 Precip_z: Z transformation applied to the 'Mean_precip' variable.
+This is used for non homogeneous HMms with precipitation as covariate.